shuichiro-endo/socks5/Linux-tls-openssl/README.md

              : ./client -r -h 0.0.0.0 -p 9050 -H 0.0.0.0 -P 1234 -s
              : ./client -r -h 0.0.0.0 -p 9050 -H 0.0.0.0 -P 1234 -s -A 3 -B 0 -C 3 -D 0
 ```
+Note: In the reverse mode, the number of concurrent connections allowed is one.
+If the number of concurrent connections is multiple, this tool doesn't work.

 ### Normal mode (client -> server)
 1. run my server